 What are Rewarded Video Ads?

-Rewarded Video Ads are on-demand video ads that users can watch in order to get a small reward.
-Like offer walls, rewarded video ads require the integration of an ad network’s SDK into the publishers’ app.
+Rewarded video ads are on-demand video ads that users can watch in order to get a small reward.
+Like offer walls, they require the integration of an ad network’s SDK into the publishers’ app.

-While offer walls are completely user-initiated, most app owners choose another approach for rewarded videos.
-They send contextual prompts to users to offer them watching a rewarded video at a point of their experience when a reward would be a great help, for example:
+While offer walls are completely user-initiated, most app owners (in particular in gaming) choose another approach for rewarded videos.
+They send contextual prompts to users and offer them watching a rewarded video.
+Usually, they do so at a point in the user experience when a reward would be a great help:

 - When a player has used his last life and could not continue to play without a reward (or an IAP).